COVID forces another WCS school into remote learning

 Wright said it was a lack of staff, for the most part, that is forcing schools into remote learning, and that Lakeview Elementary, Rutland Elementary, Mt.
 Juliet High and Watertown Elementary were on the “watch list” for going to remote.

 Human resources supervisor Lisa Spencer said teacher absentee rates are the highest she’s ever seen.
-Monday, 161 teachers were absent, leaving the district with 36 unfilled positions.
+On Nov.
+2, 161 teachers were absent, leaving the district with 36 unfilled positions.
 Of the district’s substitute teacher pool, 35% did not return because of the pandemic, Spencer said, and 10%% of the remainder are currently on quarantine.

 “We must continue to (practice good) hygiene, we must continue to (wear) masks,” Wright said.
 “Parents are pushing us to go to the traditional model, but we just can’t do it.”